Vrajesh420/VrajeshBookStore/VrajeshBookStore/README.txt

 Cloned the project and added the CoverType.cs model in models project with ID and Name in it.
 1145
-Created the New CoverTypeRepository and ICoverTypeRepository and updated the CoverTypeRepository from the CategoryRepository
+Created the New CoverTypeRepository and ICoverTypeRepository and updated the CoverTypeRepository from the CategoryRepository 1149
+Updated the ICoverTypeRepository like the ICategoryRepository and fix the errors by using quick actions